 Rental income from an investment

 Rent is another factor in the currency game.
 If you are buying a place for an investment and are planning on renting it out, who is your target market?
 Are you buying in the center of Playa Del Carmen and hope to do short term rentals?
-Then pricing your rental in US dollars now is a good thing.

 Get a good realtor